conradakunga/Blog/_posts/2025-08-18-displaying-ordinal-words-in-c-net.md

 These are numbers like 1<sup>st</sup>, 2<sup>nd</sup>, 3<sup>rd</sup>, 4<sup>th</sup>.

-In today's post we will look at a similar problem - how to display ordinal words.
+In today's post, we will look at a similar problem - how to display ordinal words.

 > On the first day of Christmas ...
 >